mirror-shades/doxa/docs/alias.md

     No escaping — Aliases cannot be returned, stored, or captured by closures.

-    No address-of — Taking & of an alias parameter is forbidden.

     No async/threads — Aliases are banned in async functions and cannot be passed to concurrent tasks.

     Exclusive borrow — Aliases grant exclusive mutable access for the duration of the call no overlapping borrows allowed.

-    FFI control — Passing aliases to foreign code requires explicit unsafe or noescape annotation.

     Evaluation order — Arguments evaluate left-to-right, but banned alias patterns remain errors.